smparsons/gameboy-emulator/README.md

 # gameboy-emulator
-A Gameboy emulator written using C++.
+A Gameboy emulator written using C.